ianarawjo/KaTeX-iOS/README.md

 Initialize using [UIKatexView katexView:tex center:cgpoint].
 TeX expressions can be either:
 - Pure expression (no $ signs!)
 - Mixture of expression and text (HTML).
 Wrap a math expression in $ signs.
 * You can also set a custom delimiter in place of the $ sign, using katexView:center:delimiter:.
+Check the other constructors in UIKatexView.h for more details.

 **Example text (NSStrings):**